fabelx/pycrossword/docs/usage.md

                         Path to the file containing the words for generating crossword puzzle.

 crossword arguments:
+  -x COLS, --width COLS
+                        The width of the crossword puzzle grid.
+  -y ROWS, --height ROWS
+                        The height of the crossword puzzle grid.
   -se SEED, --seed SEED
                         Seed for crossword generation to ensure reproducibility.
   -th THEME, --theme THEME